MicrosoftDocs/win32/desktop-src/Msi/file-type.md

 ---
-Description: 'The File Type of semantic type is one of the Key Format Types.
-This type consists of a foreign key into the File table provided by the user.' ms.assetid: 'cbcaa016-879e-48c2-93c6-b0e91e1eb9ed'
+Description: The File Type of semantic type is one of the Key Format Types.
+This type consists of a foreign key into the File table provided by the user. ms.assetid: cbcaa016-879e-48c2-93c6-b0e91e1eb9ed
 title: File Type
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # File Type